This website may contain affiliate links and we may be compensated (at no cost to you!).

-When I moved to Colorado for the first time a few years ago, I had just quit my job in Texas.
+When I moved to Colorado from Texas several years ago, I had just quit my accounting job.

 Location is everything, right?!